quicwg/base-drafts/draft-ietf-quic-transport.md

 resources allocated to streams are correctly prioritized.

 QUIC does not provide a mechanism for exchanging prioritization information.
-Instead it relies on receiving priority information from the application that uses QUIC.
+Instead, it relies on receiving priority information from the application that uses QUIC.

 A QUIC implementation SHOULD provide ways in which an application can indicate